-Chatting with an expert will help you understand more about your injury, how much time you need to rest, and figure out a plan for recovery.
+Chatting with an expert will help you understand more about your cycling injury, how much time you need to rest, and figure out a plan for recovery.

 Many cyclists work with physical therapists as a part of their recovery.
-While this may not be necessary with less severe injuries, for serious injuries it is very common.
+While this may not be necessary with less severe cycling injuries, for serious injuries it is very common.
 Physical therapists typically work to restore mobility and functionality.
-For riding, this is important because you can protect your body from hurting itself in the basic functions, and get closer to your overall output.
+For riding, this is important because you can protect your body from hurting itself in the basic functions and get closer to your overall output.

-How to resume training after an injury?
+How to resume cycling after an injury?

 Once you are ready to get back on the bike, you’ll want to resume training and be smart about it.
-Although it’s tempting to dive in right away, you don’t want to overexert yourself, set yourself back, or worse, risk an injury again.
+Although it’s tempting to dive in right away, you don’t want to overexert yourself, set yourself back, or worse, risk injury again.

 Use an indoor trainer